 The Loxia 21mm is not that great for False Colour work as there always seems to be a Red zone in the centre, after Channel Swapping, which is not that easy to eliminate.

-To conclude I would say the Loxia 21mm is absolutely fantastic for 590-720nm Black and White work, but give False Colour a miss with this lens.
+To conclude I would say the Loxia 21mm is Good for 590-720nm Black and White work with some Photoshop work, but give False Colour a miss with this lens.
 Its still my favourite lens for 720nm IR work though, the sharpness is incredible.

 Voigtlander Heliar 15mm f/4.5 III, Leica M Mount Lens, this lens is very much like the Loxia 21mm above, great in Black and White at 590-720nm, not so much in False Colour.
 This probably due to both lenses being made by Cosina in Japan, they probably share similar coatings despite what Zeiss and Voigtlander may say.

-Olympus OM 24mm f/2.8 Zuiko MC lens - This is a great all round lens for IR work, no hot spots at all at any aperture and works equally well at 590, 720 and 850nm in Black and White or False Colour.
+Olympus OM 21mm f/3.5 Zuiko MC lens - This is a great all round lens for IR work, no hot spots at all at any aperture and works equally well at 590, 720 and 850nm in Black and White or False Colour.
 Not quite as sharp as the much more modern and expensive Loxia 21mm, but still very good.
-My go to lens for False Colour work with deep red R25a filter.
+My new go to lens for False Colour work with deep red R25a filter.

 Sony E 18-55 f3.5-5.6 OSS Lens - This kit lens for APS-c Sony Nex and a series cameras is very good in IR, has a mild hotspot at the wide end at f/8.0 and above, but not bad for a kit lens.
 Well built and takes sensible 49mm filters.